Jman012/SCIMFilterPathParser/README.md

 # SCIM Filter & Path Parser

-This is an exercise in building a parser for the SCIM protocol filters and paths grammar in the Swift programming language.
+This is an exercise in building a parser for the [SCIM](https://www.simplecloud.info/) protocol filters and paths grammar in the Swift programming language.

-The

 **Disclaimer**: This code has unit tests but should not be considered production-ready without further analysis and testing.